flixi67/PACT/about.md

 # About

-This interactive Shiny visualization presents the Extended Peacekeeping Activities Dataset (EPACT), which includes PACT 1.0 covering Africa and the novel PACT 2.0 covering Asia, the Americas, and Europe.
+This interactive Shiny visualization presents the Extended Peacekeeping Activities Dataset (EPACT), which includes PACT 1.0, which covers Africa (data collected by [Hannah Smidt](https://hannahsmidt.com/) and [Rob Blair](https://robblair.net/), not yet fully released), and the novel PACT 2.0, covering Asia, the Americas, and Europe (collected by Sabine Otto).
+EPACT provides detailed information on activities implemented by United Nations Peacekeeping Operations (UNPKOs) and how these activities were carried out, categorized by engagement types.

-PACT 1.0 was initiated by [Robert Blair](https://robblair.net/) and [Hannah Smidt](https://hannahsmidt.com/) in 2017 for UN Peacekeeping Operations within Africa and later extended to the other continents in the project ["The Civilian Dimension of Peacekeeping Operations and Human Rights Promotion"](https://pcr.uu.se/research/research-themes/human-rights/the-civilian-dimension-of-peacekeeping-operations-and-human-rights-promotion/) by Sabine Otto.

 #### Data